evidentlyai/evidently/docs/book/get-started/tutorial.md

 **Go through the steps in more detail**

-If you want to walk through all the described steps in more details, refer to the [User Guide](../tests-and-reports/readme.md).
-A good next step is to explore how to pass custom tests parameters to define your own [test conditions](../tests-and-reports/run-tests.md#how-to-set-the-parameters).
+If you want to walk through all the described steps in more detail, refer to the [User Guide](../tests-and-reports/readme.md).
+A good next step is to explore how to pass custom test parameters to define your own [test conditions](../tests-and-reports/run-tests.md#how-to-set-the-parameters).

 **Explore available presets**